 Everyone needs some time to re-fuel and crocheters are no exception.
-A crochet retreat with a few close friends or a big group of complete strangers can make all the difference in your crocheting journey.
-Plan a successful crochet retreat using these easy tips to help you get started.
-Whether you prefer a weekend getaway or just a few hours in your home, group fellowship and a little inspiration are guaranteed to feed your soul in ways you may not even imagine.
+A crochet retreat with close friends or a large group of complete strangers can completely change your crocheting journey.
+Plan a successful crochet retreat using these easy tips.
+Whether you prefer a weekend getaway or just a few hours in your home, group fellowship and a little inspiration will feed your soul in so many ways.

 Looking for some group interaction?
 Here are four essential steps for planning a successful crochet (or any other crafting) retreat.